dimo414/php-auth/UserManager/README.txt

   }
   ----------

-ADDITIONAL TRICKS
-  Since you are able to pass the XML file or Database/table info at the time of initialization, you can use more than one XML file / table in your website, perhaps if you want a completely different set of users for one section than for another.
-That said, generally it's probably better to let users login once and stay logged in, which is of course the default operation of the UserManager class.

-  In addition, and perhaps more useful, you can extend the class more than once, and still work with the same XML file (though if your user attributes do not match up with the attributes listed in the file, you could very well run into some very nasty, almost untraceable bugs).
-Using multiple different extentions would allow you, for instance, to output different header and footer code depending on the page (say admin pages have a more detailed header).
-Additional extentions of the UserManager class are not the only way to handle these scenarios, but I want to make sure users know the option exists.

-A NOTE ON PHILOSOPHY
-  I'm sure there are users who will, rather than extending the class, just go in and play with my code.
-In some sense, that's easier, however easier doesn't always mean better, and this is one of those cases.
-There are several reasons why I discourage this.
-First off, at a purist level, it makes a lot of sense to keep different code separate and compartmentalized.
-If your code and my code start merging, finding errors becomes that much harder.
-Furthermore, part of the underlying logic of OOP is to keep modifications and the original as completely separate entities, allowing the developer to set the ground rules for how his code should be used.
-Since PHP is not compiled beforehand, there's nothing stopping you from breaking these principles of OOP, but if you should chose to do that, I'd like you to ask yourself why you're thinking of violating this concept.
-The only reason one would theoretically need to go into the original class is if there is something actually wrong with the code, in which case I would greatly prefer it if you contacted me, and we worked to improve the code together, rather than simply futzing with it yourself.

-  In addition, and this is a far more practical argument, if you leave the original UserManager class untouched, when I roll out updates, all you'll have to do is replace the file.
-It's unlikely any of my updates will break how functions are supposed to be extended, and even if that is the case, I'll make sure to mention those changes and how to handle them.
-This means implementing these kind of updates will most likely be nearly painless.
-Additionally, if you keep all customizations in your own class, you can switch between XMLUserManager and MySQLUserManager simply by changing which class it extends.

 INCLUDED FILES
   UserManager.class.php
   This is the main class, include it in your code and create an instance of it in order to work with the UserManager.